JARRING III: Artists’ Books to Break the Silence

 RAISING FUNDS FOR CRISIS CENTERS & SPEAKING OUT ABOUT SEXUAL ASSAULT

-Now that the books have been printed and their format finalized, the three books will be stored together in a set of magnetic slip cases and sold to private collectors as well as to special collections libraries, creating a freely accessible archive of these narratives in one of the places they are most needed: the college campus.
+Now that the books have been printed and their format finalized, the three books will be stored together in a clamshell box and sold to special collections libraries, creating a freely accessible archive of these narratives in one of the places they are most needed: the college campus.
 There they will serve as a resource for survivors and students with academic interests in social work, book arts, printing and publication, therapy, and sexual assault intervention.
-All profits from book sales as well as any unused project funds will be turned into donations for regional Rape Crisis Centers.
-The project has the potential to raise over $20,000 for crisis centers through book sales and related fundraisers.
-It is my goal that for every book sold, I will offer one handling copy to a crisis center for therapeutic and personal use.
+All profits from book sales will go towards donations for regional Rape Crisis Centers.
+The project has the potential to raise over $50,000 for crisis centers through book sales and related fundraisers.